What Is Handjober?

 Common Contexts

-- Partnered Practice: A partner stimulates the penis manually as part of mutual sexual activity or foreplay.
+- Partnered Practice: A partner uses their hand to stimulate the penis as part of foreplay, mutual exploration, or in lieu of other sexual activities.

 Key Elements Involved

-- Physical Touch: Varies in speed, pressure, and movement.
+- Physical Touch: Can vary in terms of pressure, speed, hand movement, and grip.

-- Communication: Essential in partnered settings for comfort and boundaries.
+- Communication: Especially important in partnered settings to ensure comfort, pleasure, and respect for boundaries.

 Considerations